ShadeLab/RhizobiaPanGenome/README.md

 blastn was used to locate the nifH genes on the genomes.

 A single query.txt file was created by extracted the contents of all fasta files from the individual genome directories.
+This is relatively large at 1.7gb and will most likely be excluded from this git directly for the time being.

 "toQuery(RJGI,query.txt,folderpos=0)"
 Where RJGI is the greater directory containing all genomic data, query.txt is an empty text file, and folderpos is set equal to the position of the .fna files within the directories(in my case at the very top) - this could be further improved to automatically target .fna files and not require the folderpos parameter, but it works as is.